jaspervdj/lorem-markdownum/README.markdown

 [lorem ipsum]: http://www.lipsum.com/
 [markdown]: http://daringfireball.net/projects/markdown/

-## Code

-This repository currently only contains the Haskell *library* (responsible for actually generating the markdown).
-Due to the fact that the *server* (which wraps this library) uses some proprietary components, I cannot open-source it yet.

 ## HTTP API

 An HTTP API is available.
 You can use it by sending a `GET` request to